How Lime became one of the pioneers in smart mobility

 Changing the culture of mobility

-Leading a fast-growing company is not easy, and there are a number of challenges that keep the co-founders awake at the night.
+Leading a fast-growing company is not easy and there are a number of challenges that keep the co-founders awake at night.

 Having founded multiple startups — two for Toby, four for Brad — Lime’s co-founders have some advice for first-time entrepreneurs.